9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ecosystem of tools and libraries, built up over decades, and often written in a range of programming languages.
 Good engineering practice suggests we reuse that effort.
-The Haskell Foreign Function Interface (the \"FFI\") is the means by which Haskell code can use, and be used by, code written in other languages.
-In this chapter we\'ll look at how the FFI works, and how to produce a Haskell binding to a C library, including how to use an FFI preprocessor to automate much of the work.
+The Haskell Foreign Function Interface (the "FFI") is the means by which Haskell code can use, and be used by, code written in other languages.
+In this chapter we'll look at how the FFI works, and how to produce a Haskell binding to a C library, including how to use an FFI preprocessor to automate much of the work.
 The challenge: take PCRE, the standard Perl-compatible regular expression library, and make it usable from Haskell in an efficient and functional way.
-Throughout, we\'ll seek to abstract out manual effort required by the C implementation, delegating that work to Haskell to make the interface more robust, yielding a clean, high level binding.
+Throughout, we'll seek to abstract out manual effort required by the C implementation, delegating that work to Haskell to make the interface more robust, yielding a clean, high level binding.
 We assume only some basic familiarity with regular expressions.